Every anime is great… except a few that are not, but most of them are great because each anime aims to do something different.

-So, let’s dive deep as to why all these anime are here.
+So, let’s dive deep into why all these anime are here.

 So, let’s get right to it!